 As local governments make the transition from response to recovery and manage the infusion of federal stimulus funds, they should take the opportunity to rethink their service design and delivery models in partnership with vulnerable populations and the nonprofits that serve them.
 While many local governments have already taken the lead in leveraging human-centered design to pilot programs or services, too often these practices are viewed as inefficient in moments of crisis.
 Local governments should activate the full power of the ecosystem of agencies and nonprofits working with residents when mapping out cities’ suites of COVID-19 recovery programming.

 Using recovery goals as the entry point for this co-design could be a particularly effective means to build this collaboration.
-In the current pandemic context, for instance, consider the power in bringing together all of the relevant agencies and nonprofits working in a given community along with residents to design new ways to achieve testing and contact tracing goals for a neighborhood.
+In the current pandemic context, for instance, consider the power in bringing together all the relevant agencies and nonprofits working in a given community along with residents to design new ways to achieve testing and contact tracing goals for a neighborhood.

 Designate a Citywide Ecosystem Leader

 Once local governments emerge from crisis mode and settle into a more stable recovery phase, they should consider institutionalizing the role of ecosystem leader at the citywide scale.
-This role should go beyond tackling the byzantine city contracting hurdles and regulations that nonprofits face (a function that in some cities is already in place) and focus on critical relationship-building and network-weaving efforts that could strengthen the ecosystem as a whole.
+This role should go beyond tackling the byzantine city contracting hurdles and regulations that nonprofits face—a function that, in some cities, is already in place—and focus on critical relationship-building and network-weaving efforts that could strengthen the ecosystem as a whole.

 Strategically cultivating and curating this diffuse network of agency network stewards and nonprofit organizations with intentionality has the potential to reap benefits for vulnerable communities and cities as a whole.
-What’s more, this ecosystem leader would not need to be a new municipal position; other extant transversal government roles, such as chief resilience officers, chief innovation officers, or other similar silo-busting functions such as heads of intergovernmental or community affairs could take on this critical responsibility as part of their portfolios.
+What’s more, this ecosystem leader would not need to be a new municipal position; other extant transversal government roles, such as chief resilience officers, chief innovation officers, or other similar silo-busting functions such as heads of intergovernmental or community affairs, could take on this critical responsibility as part of their portfolios.

-While the COVID-19 pandemic may be the catalyst for change, bringing sharper local government focus on the critical infrastructure that links the public sector to its vulnerable communities is long overdue.
+While the COVID-19 pandemic may be the catalyst for change, bringing sharper local government focus to the critical infrastructure that links the public sector to its vulnerable communities is long overdue.
 Cities should seize this opportunity to build stronger bridges to their residents and foster a more responsive government that boosts much needed trust in the public sector among residents.
 By managing this complex and often unseen city system as a whole, cities can both better respond to the pandemic and set the foundation for building better places for all of their residents, especially the most vulnerable among us, today and moving forward.